11 Car Insurance Hacks Guaranteed to Save You Money

 Adjusting your coverage levels saves you money in the short term, but be cautious about this car insurance hack.
 If you cause an accident where the damages exceed your coverage limits, you’ll be on the hook for the difference.

-A deductible is the amount of money you must pay before your insurer kicks in any payment for a claim.
+A deductible is the amount of money you must pay before your insurer kicks in to pay for a claim.
 Raising your deductible from $200 to $500 could save you 15% to 30% in premium costs, while switching to a $1,000 deductible could save you 40% or more, according to the Insurance Information Institute (Triple-I).

 The downside of increasing your deductible is that you’ll have to pay the increased amount if you file a claim.
 If paying the higher deductible would be hard, it may make more sense to keep a lower deductible until you can afford the higher out-of-pocket expense.